 For more information about parking on OU's campus during University of Oklahoma football home games, please visit:

-Downtown Area - County Courthouse & Gray Street Parking Lot
+Downtown Area - County Courthouse & East Gray Street Parking Lot

 The Downtown Parking Lot Management Business Plan was created as a revision of the Parking Management System Business Plan to manage the City owned parking in the Downtown area and was last updated in 2016.
-This area includes the municipal Gray Street Parking Lot, on-street parking around the Cleveland County Courthouse metered collectively by pay stations, and free on-street parking.
-The Gray Street Parking Lot is located along the south side of Gray Street, between Peters Avenue and Crawford Avenue and is serviced by three pay stations where 97 spaces and 6 disabled spaces are available for public use.
-An additional 41 spaces in the Gray Street Parking Lot are available for leased parking.
+This area includes the municipal East Gray Street Parking Lot, on-street parking around the Cleveland County Courthouse metered collectively by pay stations, and free on-street parking.
+The East Gray Street Parking Lot is located along the south side of East Gray Street, between Peters Avenue and Crawford Avenue and is serviced by three pay stations where 93 spaces and 6 disabled spaces are available for public use.
+Two EV charging stations are available at three parking spaces in the northeast corner of the lot; vehicles are not responsible for parking fees while paying to charge electric and hybrid vehicles.
+An additional 41 spaces in the East Gray Street Parking Lot are available for leased parking.